David VIII

-David VIII (Georgian: დავით VIII; 1273–1311), from the Bagrationi dynasty, was king (mepe) of Central and Eastern Georgia in 1292–1302 and 1308–1311.
+David VIII (Georgian: დავით VIII; 1273–1311), from the Bagrationi dynasty, was king (mepe) of Georgia during the Mongol rule from 1292 until his death in 1311.

 Biography

 Eldest son of Demetrius II of Georgia by his Trapezuntine wife, he was appointed by the Ilkhan ruler Gaykhatu as king of Georgia as reward for his military service during the Rümelian uprising in 1293.
 Succeeding his cousin Vakhtang II, David's rule actually extended only over the eastern part of the kingdom, whereas western Georgia had been under the Imeretian branch of the House of Bagrationi since 1259.

 In 1295, he supported Baydu in an internal conflict in the Ilkhanate.
 However, Baydu was killed and Ghazan became a khan.
 Ghazan ordered the Georgian king to arrive to his capital Tabriz.
 Remembering the fate of his father, David refused to comply and began preparations for war.
 Ghazan Khan responded with a punitive expedition, and ravaged the country.
-Supported by the Mongols, Ossetians attacked Shida Kartli province and occupied the Liakhvi River gorge.
+Ossetians captured the Gori and established their Capital there.
+Os-Bagatar II, the king of the Ossetians, made devastating raids on Kartli and Trialeti, driving of the patrimony and aznauri.
 David entrenched himself in the Mtiuleti mountains and defeated a large Mongol force in a desperate guerilla fighting at Tsikare.
 Then, the Khan declared him deposed and appointed David's younger brother George V as king in 1299.
 Although backed by the Mongol forces, the power of George did not extend out of the Georgian capital Tbilisi, and the Khan replaced him by another brother, Vakhtang III, in 1302.
 The new king led a Mongol army against David, but could not penetrate deeply into the largely mountainous provinces held by the rebels, and a truce was negotiated.
 David was recognized as joint sovereign with his brother and received the princedom of Alastani in the southern province of Javakheti.
 He developed friendly relations with the Egyptian Mamluks, the traditional rivals of the Ilkhanate, and, mediated by Byzantium, achieved the restoration of the Monastery of the Cross in Jerusalem to the Georgian Orthodox Church in 1305.

 He was succeeded by his son George VI in 1311.

 Family

-David VIII married in 1292 the Mongolian princess Oljath, daughter of Abaqa Khan and widow of King Vakhtang II, their sons were:
+David VIII married twice.
+His first marriage was to the Mongol princess Oljath, daughter of Abaqa Khan.
+They had two sons: